Ultimate Guide: How to Start a Coaching Business 2023

 Let me be frank and excuse my language a bit.
 You WILL get kicked in the ass if you don’t set aside money for taxes.

 You’ll be rolling along, having a great year, thinking, “Damn, I made $120K this year!
 I have a 6-figure coaching business.
 Freaking amazing!”

 Then, boom!
 It’s tax season.
-But wait, you forgot to set aside money taxes.
+But wait, you forgot to set aside money for taxes.

 “I owe what in taxes?
 Oh shit!
 I’m short.”
 Your cash flow is crushed.
 Your bank account is empty.
 “Mom, dad, friend, brother, sister … can I borrow some money?”